SimonT321/reimagined-waddle/rules.md

 ## How we will assign (and reassign) tasks

+Volunteer first, and then if there are still assignments left then we will all talk about who is best suited to work on the task.
+If this fails the team leader will step in to help delegate tasks.

 ## How will we will track progress (and follow-up) on completion of tasks